mithi/react-philosophies/README.md

 9. You can optimize `context` by separating the `state` and the `dispatch` function
 10. Stop punching yourself everytime you blink (fix slow renders before fixing rerenders)
 11. Putting your state as close as possible to where it's being used will make you app faster
-12. If you're going to use a package for your forms I recommend [`react-hook-forms`](https://react-hook-form.com/) which is a great balance of good performance and good developer experience.
+12. If you're going to use a package for your forms I recommend [`react-hook-forms`](https://react-hook-form.com/).
+I think it is a great balance of good performance and good developer experience.

 <details>
     <summary>Selected KCD articles about performance</summary>